How to Build Your Job Search Plan

 After you've sent out the job applications:

 Keep busy while you wait.
 It may take some time to hear back from the companies you've applied to.
-Keep yourself busy so you're not constantly checking your email (but do remember to check it regularly).
+Keep yourself busy so you're not constantly checking your email (but remember to check it regularly).
 Companies may call you so answer phone calls from numbers that are new to you.

 Become a lifelong learner.
 While you're waiting to hear back from employers, keep learning as much as you can to add new skills to your resume.
 Check out the EDGE training modules which help you develop your skills in topics such as: customer service, active listening, difficult situations, leadership and more!
 You'll get a certificate as you complete each module.